I have experience with a dog that had cancer of the spleen. I like sharing this experience with others.

-Hemangiosarcoma is a fairly common form of cancer in dogs, particularly in larger breed dogs, like German Shepherd, Golden Retriever and Labrador.
+Hemangiosarcoma is a fairly common form of cancer in dogs, particularly in larger breed dogs, like German shepherd, golden retrievers, and labradors.
 Hemangiosarcoma is a cancerous tumour that grows on the spleen.
 Some forms of this tumour also grow on the skin and under the skin.

 Our black labrador cross first drew our attention that he could have problems when he kept eating grass at every opportunity in an effort to make himself vomit.
 He would try vomiting but generally only brought up the grass he had devoured.

 Being notorious for eating anything and everything, we assumed he had swallowed something that was unable to pass through his digestive system and needed to come back via the mouth.
 As a young dog, he had once swallowed a large "grandfather" marble.
 The vet couldn't feel anything, so we assumed he hadn't swallowed it until two months later when he vomitted up the missing marble along with copious amounts of grass.

 This time the vet decided to x-ray our dogs abdomen to check for any foreign objects.
 To our dismay, a large tumour was found on his spleen.
 Typically these tumours are cancerous and eventually bleed as they grow in blood vessels.
 Hemangiosarcoma is an aggressive cancer which spreads quickly to other areas such as lung, liver and brain.
 Left untreated the tumour will rupture and internal bleeding will occur.